CodingGemSupreme/Pocket-Full-Of-Sunshine/README.md

 ## Description
-"Sunshine In My Pocket" is a motivational quote app that provides the user with some positivty and the abillity to share.
-My goal is to ultimatley increase the feel good hormones of the user by utlizing color psychology and quotes.
-I created this app to share some of the things that also helped me with trictillomania and depression in the past.
+"Sunshine In My Pocket" is a motivational quote app that provides the user with some positivity and the ability to share.
+My goal is to ultimately increase the feel good hormones of the user by utilizing color psychology and quotes.
+I created this app to share some of the things that also helped me with trichotillomania and depression in the past.

 ## Table of Contents
 * [Technologies Used]